 Erected by Cultural Tourism DC.

 Location.
 38° 54.428′ N, 77° 3.192′ W. Marker is in West End, District of Columbia, in Washington.
-Marker is at the intersection of N Street Northwest and 25th Street NW on N Street Northwest.
+Marker is at the intersection of N Street Northwest and 25th Street Northwest on N Street Northwest.
 Touch for map.
-Marker is at or near this postal address: 1275 25th Street NW, Washington DC 20037, United States of America.
+Marker is at or near this postal address: 1275 25th Street Northwest, Washington DC 20037, United States of America.

 Other nearby markers.
+At least 8 other markers are within walking distance of this marker.
 Before the 1800s (here, next to this marker); Rose Park Recreation Center (about 600 feet away, measured in a direct line); Margaret Peters and Roumania Peters Walker (about 700 feet away); First Baptist Church, Georgetown (about 700 feet away); Epiphany Catholic Church (approx. 0.2 miles away); Herring Hill (approx. 0.2 miles away); Washington Before Washington (approx. ¼ mile away); Signing of the Rush-Bagot Agreement (approx. ¼ mile away).

 Categories. • Architecture • Roads & Vehicles • War, US Civil •

 Credits.
-This page was last revised on January 17, 2018.
-This page originally submitted on January 14, 2018, by Devry Jones of Washington, District of Columbia.
-This page has been viewed 55 times since then and 2 times this year.
-Photos: 1, 2, 3, 4. submitted on January 14, 2018, by Devry Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.
+This page was last revised on March 17, 2019.
+This page originally submitted on January 14, 2018, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 57 times since then and 4 times this year.
+Photos: 1, 2, 3. submitted on January 14, 2018, by Devry Becker Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.